FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Description: The FID is stored here as a binary blob.
 Byte ordering is always little endian (Intel style).
 Computers using a different endian style must convert to/from little endian when writing/reading nmrML.
 The FID should be converted into a Complex64 array before encoding.
 The base64 encoded binary data.
 The byte order is always 'little endian'.
   - XML: fidData
 - id
-  - Type: xsID
-  - Description: An ID for the spectrum so that it can be referenced within the file for spectrum annotations.
+  - Type: string  - Description: An ID for the spectrum so that it can be referenced within the file for spectrum annotations.
   - XML @id
 - name
   - Type: string